Tim Wakefield: 2011

 Wakefield's 2011 season was followed in the documentary film Knuckleball!
-Wakefield started his seventeenth season in a Red Sox uniform as a reliever.
-Injuries to John Lackey and Daisuke Matsuzaka moved him into the starting rotation.
+Wakefield started his seventeenth season in a Red Sox uniform as a reliever, but injuries to John Lackey and Daisuke Matsuzaka moved him into the starting rotation.

 On May 11, 2011, Wakefield pitched 1 1/3 innings in relief as the Toronto Blue Jays defeated the Red Sox 9–3 at the Rogers Centre.
 He became, at 44 years, 282 days, the oldest player ever to appear for the Red Sox.
-At the All-Star break, Wakefield had a 5–3 record with a 4.74 ERA.
-On July 24, 2011, while pitching against the Seattle Mariners, Wakefield recorded his 2,000th strikeout in a Red Sox uniform against Mike Carp.
-He also recorded his 199th career win in that game.
+At the All-Star break, Wakefield had a 5–3 record with a 4.74 earned run average.
+On July 24, 2011, while pitching against the Seattle Mariners, Wakefield recorded his 2,000th strikeout in a Red Sox uniform against Mike Carp; he also recorded his 199th career win in that game.

 It took Wakefield eight attempts to earn his 200th career win after his 199th, finally doing so in an 18–6 rout over the Toronto Blue Jays at Fenway Park on September 13, 2011.
 The victory came at a time when the Red Sox were in dire need of wins, with the Tampa Bay Rays gaining substantial ground in the race for the American League wild card as Boston fell four games behind the New York Yankees in the AL East division standings.
-Boston eventually missed the playoffs by one game, and Wakefield ended the season at 7–8 with a 5.12 ERA.
+Boston eventually missed the playoffs by one game, and Wakefield ended the season at 7–8 with a 5.12 earned run average.

 For the 2012 season, Wakefield was offered a minor league contract, with an invitation to spring training, by the Red Sox.
 Wakefield announced his retirement on February 17, 2012.

 Wakefield finished his Red Sox career third in wins (behind Roger Clemens and Cy Young), second in strikeouts (behind Clemens), second in game appearances by a pitcher (behind reliever Bob Stanley), first in games started as a pitcher, and first in innings pitched.
-His 4.41 career ERA is the highest among all major league pitchers with at least 200 wins.